HOW WORKWEAR FOR WOMEN HAS EVOLVED OVER TIIME

 These days, there is increasing recognition of the need to maintain equality in working environments, and ensure that women entering sectors once dominated by men are provided with the same rights as their male counterparts.
-While it’s acknowledged that workwear has become much more inclusive, this wasn’t the case historically.
-To celebrate Rokwear’s range of safety wear specifically designed for women, we’re going to explore the history of female workwear over the years.
+To celebrate ROKWEAR’s range of safety wear specifically designed for women, we’re going to explore the history of female workwear over the years.

 The early years of female workwear